joao-frohlich/cpython/Doc/library/enum.rst

         >>> Color.RED + 2
         3

-   If a :class:`Flag` operation is performed with an *IntFlag* member and:
+   If a *Flag* operation is performed with an *IntFlag* member and:

    * the result is a valid *IntFlag*: an *IntFlag* is returned
-   * the result is not a valid *IntFlag*: the result depends on the :class:`FlagBoundary` setting
+   * the result is not a valid *IntFlag*: the result depends on the *FlagBoundary* setting

-   The :func:`repr()` of unnamed zero-valued flags has changed.
+   The *repr()* of unnamed zero-valued flags has changed.
 It is now:

       >>> Color(0)
       <Color: 0>